 We have included in this document "forward-looking statements" within the meaning of Section 27A of the Securities Act of 1933, and Section 21E of the Securities Exchange Act of 1934, which are intended to be covered by the safe harbors created by those laws.
 These forward-looking statements include information about possible or assumed future results of our operations.
-All statements, other than statements of historical facts, that address activities, events or developments that we expect or anticipate may occur in the future, including such things as our outlook, future capital expenditures, ongoing working capital efforts, future share repurchases, growth in revenue, the impact of changes to tax laws on our financial results, existing and evolving business strategies and planned acquisitions and dispositions, our ability to consummate the pending merger with Aon on the anticipated timeline or at all, the impact of COVID-19 on our operations and future plans, demand for our services and competitive strengths, goals, the benefits of new initiatives, growth of our business and operations, our ability to successfully manage ongoing organizational and technology changes, including investments in improving systems and processes, our ability to meet our financial guidance, and plans and references to future successes, including our future financial and operating results, objectives, expectations and intentions are forward-looking statements.
+All statements, other than statements of historical facts, that address activities, events or developments that we expect or anticipate may occur in the future, including such things as our outlook, future capital expenditures, ongoing working capital efforts, future share repurchases, financial results (including our revenue), the impact of changes to tax laws on our financial results, existing and evolving business strategies and planned acquisitions and dispositions, the impact of the COVID-19 pandemic on our business, our pending business combination with Aon, demand for our services and competitive strengths, goals, the benefits of new initiatives, growth of our business and operations, our ability to successfully manage ongoing organizational and technology changes, including investments in improving systems and processes, and plans and references to future successes, including our future financial and operating results, objectives, expectations and intentions are forward-looking statements.
 Also, when we use words such as "may," "will," "would," "anticipate," "believe," "estimate," "expect," "intend," "plan," "probably," or similar expressions, we are making forward-looking statements.
 Such statements are based upon the current beliefs and expectations of the Company's management and are subject to significant risks and uncertainties.
-Actual results may differ from those set forth in the forwardlooking statements.
+Actual results may differ from those set forth in the forward-looking statements.
 All forward-looking disclosure is speculative by its nature.